CodeSamplez.com

 What Are The Commands Usually Needed?

-• Update to latest version from source control repository.
+Update to the latest version from the source control repository.

-• Update PHP Dependencies to latest versions using composer.
+Update PHP Dependencies to the latest versions using composer.

-Note that, the order in which the commands are required to executed, is also important as well.
-So, we should better organize the commands into different groups and then execute them in specific order.
-Makefile facilitate this completely to create separate execution group and execute those in specific order.
-This may could be a reason, why we may prefer using makefile over a shell script as both seems similar in other cases.
+Note that the order in which the commands are required to execute is also important as well.
+So, we should better organize the commands into different groups and execute them in a specific order.
+Makefile facilitates this completely by creating separate execution groups and executing those in a specific order.
+This may be a reason why we may prefer using makefile over a shell script, as both seem similar in other cases.

 Create Command Groups:

-Lets categorize our necessary commands into meaningful steps.
-I will be using my codeigniterplus project’s build steps here as example so that you can use this one as exercise in case you don’t have any of your own project in mind at this moment.
+Let’s categorize our necessary commands into meaningful steps.
+I will be using my CodeIgniterPlus project’s build steps here as an example so that you can use this one as an exercise in case you don’t have any of your own projects in mind at this moment.

-1. Update Source From Repository: Assuming the repo on a git source repository, the following commands will do the necessary updates most of the time without any issue:
+Update Source From Repository: Assuming the repo is on a git source repository, the following commands will do the necessary updates most of the time without any issue:

-Just to warn you that, ‘reset’ command will undo all changes done in the repository directory which aren’t committed.
-So, any changes that might have been done by your application will be gone as well! so make sure to exclude such paths(cache/logs/file upload paths etc) from repository by editing .gitignore file.
+Just to give you a heads up, the ‘reset’ command will undo all changes done in the repository directory which aren’t committed.
+So, any changes that might have been made by your application will be gone as well! so make sure to exclude such paths(cache/logs/file upload paths etc) from the repository by editing .gitignore file.

 /usr/local/bin/composer install

-3. Running PHPUnit Tests: Assuming that you are already using phpunit tests in your application, after all codes are updated, its time to run those tests to verify nothing is broken yet.
-If you are using XML configuration file, then running phpunit is as simple as:
+Running PHPUnit Tests: Assuming that you are already using phpunit tests in your application after all codes are updated, it’s time to run those tests to verify nothing is broken yet.
+If you are using the XML configuration file, then running PHPUnit is as simple as:

 ./vendor/bin/phpunit